tsole0/ranked-eballot-manager/README.md

 ## Limits of system design

 At a (very large) number of rounds, Python will return a stack size error and no more results will be tabulated.
-However, due to limitations in the implementation of the program, a maximum number of election rounds is set to a smaller 99,999 rounds.
+However, due to limitations in the implementation of the program, it is likely (although untested) that using a large amount of candidates >800 could lead to stack overflows in the code, causing errors.